AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 Most nodes use a **canvas** to display some bands of an image as RGB.
-This will take up a large proportion of their view - in some cases all of it - with no other controls.
+This will take up a large proportion of their view - in some cases all of it.
 It is worth discussing in some detail.
 A canvas is shown in the previous section as the right-hand side of an input widget.
 Another is shown below as the entire control area for an actual *input* node, which brings one of the four inputs into